r-andy79/shopping-helper/README.md

 - [ ] Form validation - currently app has no forms validation
 - [ ] Login functionality

-The purpose of the app is to help managing household supplies by keeping track of posessed goods and create shopping list based on the quantities of these products.
 Users can add the products they have in their storage using 'Add item' form and specifying item's name, category, quantity.
 A short note can also be added.
 Apart from these four values, current timestamp is also being added to the database.
-User can choose from 4 quantities that will be assigned to the product: full, safe amount, low and none.
+User can choose from 4 quantities that will be assigned to the product: full, safe amount, low or none.
 If quantity of product is 'low' or 'none', the item will display on the 'Shopping list'.
-Products are ordered by the category.
-User can view what products are under specific category by clicking on it.
+Products are ordered by category.
+User can view products that are under specific category by clicking on it in the main application screen.
-Shopping list shows the products which quantity is either 'low' or 'none'.
+Shopping list shows the products with quantities 'low' or 'none'.
 When doing shopping, user can tap on 'Bought' button whenever an item is placed in the basket.
 This will remove item from the list and will change its quantity to 'full'.

 ## Technologies used
-Application was built using using the following technologies:
+Application was built using using following technologies:
 * [Python](https://www.python.org/) - used for general-purpose programming and writing the logic of the application,
 * [Flask framework](http://flask.palletsprojects.com/en/1.1.x/) - used for serving templates, performing CRUD operations
 * [MongoDB](https://www.mongodb.com/) - used for storing the application data,